BTiers/windows-portfolio/README.md

 ## Disclaimer

-This project is heavily inspired by [the awesome work of vivek9patel](https://github.com/vivek9patel/vivek9patel.github.io) and contributors to this project
+This project is heavily inspired by [the awesome work of vivek9patel](https://github.com/vivek9patel/vivek9patel.github.io) and contributors of this project

 ## Development